Chapter Awards Guide

-A local Chapter project award program should be designed to recognize design excellence and quality concrete construction.
-It should showcase innovation and emerging trends by awarding projects that overcome challenges and improve on existing construction technology.
-An award program can also benefit a chapter by increasing the chapter’s exposure and status within the concrete community.
-It can help build new ties with other allied organizations and drive membership.
+An awards program can benefit your chapter by increasing exposure and status within the concrete community.
+It can also build new ties with other allied organizations and drive membership.

 The Chapter Board should appoint an Award Committee and Chair to oversee the planning and execution of the program.
 The committee should include a mix of representatives from the concrete industry.
 To improve continuity, many of the more successful programs select an individual who has expressed a strong interest in the program to chair the committee for multiple years.
 The committee should be comprised of a sufficient number of individuals who are enthusiastic about contributing their time to the organization and execution of the program.